BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Simultaneously, the modern individual experiences institutions as a restrictive barrier to their self-realization thus society becomes itself a source of cruelty and humiliation.
 The disappointed then find their voice not among those who advocate solidarity, but among those who name enemies.

->Destructiveness is the result of unlived life. -- {% cite fromm:1973 %}
+>Destructiveness is the result of an unlived life. -- {% cite fromm:1973 %}

 What liberals can learn from Rorty is first of all an attitude of humility: those who stand up for liberal democracy should stop transfiguring it as the *genuinely superior*, the *historically necessary*, or the *rationally only possible*, for this rhetoric acts on those who do not share it as *humiliation*.
 Rorty proposed defending liberalism not as truth but as habit---as a way of living together that we have laboriously acquired and that is worth continuing to narrate.

-The resistance to new hardness cannot be primarily argumentative.
+Furthermore, the resistance to new hardness cannot be primarily argumentative.
 Trump, the German AfD, and others do not convince people via rational arguments but through emotions.
-In fact, **cruelty is the point**!
+In fact, **cruelty is the point**; it is a desired feature of their politics and behaviour to humiliate their perceived enemies even if their actions go against their base.
 One does not refute resentments through better arguments; one changes them through better stories---that is, through narratives that give a face to people regarded as foreign, that show what it feels like to be excluded, persecuted, humiliated and by creating the conditions that everyone finds a niche in which they can self-realize themselves.
 That is not a weakness of the liberal project but its actual strength: not persuasion through logic, but expansion of the imagination.